geoffberger/shopify-watcher/README.md

     /Users/@username@/Workspace/shopify_themes/foo_theme

 This is what you would pass into the node script.
-Once the file has been created run, the node script:
+Once the file has been created, run the node script:

     node listen.js

-Open up a new tab to your shopify theme, and start modifying.
+Open up a new tab to your shopify theme and start modifying.
 You'll see the logging occur from the node script.
 Refresh the browser and you should be good to go.

+You can run the node script from anywhere really, since shopify_watcher takes in a full path.